SouthGreenPlatform/TOGGLE/README.md

 ![TOGGLE Logo](toggleLogo.png)

+Dear Biologist, have you ever dream of using the whole power of those numerous NGS tools that your bioinformatician colleagues use through this awful list of command line ?

+Dear Bioinformatician, have you ever guess how to design really fastly a new NGS pipeline without having to retype again dozens of code lines to readapt your scripts or starting from scratch ?

+**So, be Happy !
+TOGGLE is for you !!**

-TOGGLE (TOolbox for Generic nGs anaLysEs) is a suite of 10 packages and more than 110 modules able to manage a large set of NGS softwares and utilities to easily design pipelines able to handle hundreds of samples.
+TOGGLE (TOolbox for Generic nGs anaLysEs) is a suite of 19 packages and more than 110 modules able to manage a large set of NGS softwares and utilities to easily design pipelines able to handle hundreds of samples.
 Moreover, TOGGLE offers an easy way to manipulate the various options of the different softwares through the pipelines in using a single basic configuration file, that can be changed for each assay without having to change the code itself.

 Users can also create their own pipeline through an easy and user-friendly approach.
-The pipelines can starts from Fastq (plain or gunzipped), SAM, BAM or VCF (plain of gunzipped) files, with parallel and global analyses.
+The pipelines can start from Fastq (plain or gzipped), SAM, BAM or VCF (plain or gzipped) files, with parallel and global analyses.
 Samples pipelines are provided for SNP discovery and RNAseq counts.

 The system is able to detect parallel/scheduling launching and to manage large amount of samples on large cluster machines.